Poli97/AndroidChangeFocus/README.md

-# DragDropTest
+# AndroidChangeFocus
-In iOS everything works fine.
-In Android I am not able to check when the touch is inside the destination view
+I am not able to change the TalkBack focus on a certain element after a certain event (like the click of a button).